 Mirror Game - a new opera by Celka ojakangas and Amy punt

-About Mirror Game: The opera examines issues of gender bias through the journey of one ambitious female video game designer who decides to take matters of the sexist gaming industry into her own hands.
+About Mirror Game: Mirror Game examines issues of gender bias through the journey of one ambitious female video game designer who decides to take matters of the sexist gaming industry into her own hands.
 A multimedia production, Mirror Game incorporates electroacoustic music, projections and choreography for a rich sensory experience that combines reality with the imaginative virtual reality of video games.

 From left to right: Celka Ojakangas, composer; Amy Punt, librettist; Kristine McIntyre, director; Christine Meadows, workshop producer and Vollum Professor of Voice at Portland State; Kathy Maxwell, lighting and projection